Ragarnoy/a121-rs/README.md

 _a121-rs_ aims to simplify the development process for applications requiring accurate distance measurements and presence detection, leveraging the unique capabilities of the A121 radar sensor.

+## Status

+Being maintained but definitely looking for assistance

 ## Features

 _a121-rs_ comes with a host of features designed to make working with the A121 sensor as straightforward as possible: